FaceDeer/remove_stick/README.md

-# remove_stick
+This Minetest mod adds a single tool, a stick that removes anything it hits.
+No crafting recipe is included as this is inteneded for admin use, to clean up nodes or entities that aren't removable by other means.
+The "remove_stick" priviledge is required to use it.

- A stick that removes anything it hits, intended for admin use
+It was originally part of the [admin_tools mod](https://forum.minetest.net/viewtopic.php?id=1144) created by randomproof and licensed under the WTFPL in 2012.
+It has been extracted from that mod and relicensed here to MIT by FaceDeer in 2019.